fotahub/fotahub-device-sdk-linux/docs/getting-started/thingshadow.md

 `https://bin.fotahub.com/7c31c4b0-6864-4c5e-bf3b-b2e3696c8f89/DemoProduct-1.1`

 The downloaded firmware binary is stored in a new firmware program file that has the same name as the original one followed by an imaginary partition index '1' (e.g., `DemoProduct1`).
 At the same time, the downloaded firmware binary's checksum or signature gets recalculated and compared to the checksum or signature included in the previously received delta state document.
-If both match, the firmware update gets activated by loading and executing the new firmware program file as a new child process.
+If both match, the firmware update gets applied by loading and executing the new firmware program file as a new child process.
 This causes the original firmware program to be replaced with a running instance of the new firmware version downloaded from FotaHub.

 After the restart, the device starts executing the new firmware version downloaded from FotaHub.
 To be sure that it behaves as expeced, a built-in self test procedure is launched.
 Only when the latter completes successfully, the new firmware version is confirmed and becomes definite.
 In the opposite case, the previous firmware version is restored.